SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

   - Added user list management for administrators to view and manage registered users.
   - Integrated user deletion functionality in the UserListScreen component.
   - Updated user actions and reducers to handle user deletion with improved error handling.
+  - Fixed duplicate conditional block in EditUserScreen's useEffect to ensure user details are fetched and set correctly.

 ## Learn More